Food Preservation Methods – 11 Ways to Preserve Food at Home

 What is blanching?
 Blanching involves heat treating the veggies, then immersing them in cold water to stop the cooking process.
 Three minutes in boiling water is a common blanching time.

-Fruits are frozen “as is”, or with sugars or antioxidants to extend storage life and slow discoloration.
-With both fruit and vegetable preservation, I like to freeze foods on a cookie sheet and then pack them into vacuum sealed packages for long term storage.
+Freeze fruits “as is”, or with sugars or antioxidants to extend storage life and slow discoloration.
+I like to freeze foods on a cookie sheet before packing them for storage.

-Sealing frozen produce in vacuum seal bags helps prevent ice crystal formation and can extend the storage life of frozen foods 3 to 5 times longer.
+Good packaging materials matter here.
+I use vacuum seal bags to prevent ice crystal formation and extend the storage life of frozen foods.
 I rarely store anything in the freezer without vacuum sealing.

 Would you like to save this?